potetm/fusebox/README.md

 Fusebox only throws `ExceptionInfo`s.
 All Fusebox exceptions will have `ex-data` with the key `com.potetm.fusebox/error` and a keyword value that indicates the error condition triggered (e.g. `com.potetm.fusebox.error/exec-timeout`).

+### Why `tools.logging`?
+There is exactly one spot which cannot be reached in application code where you probably want some feedback: In the [retry](#retry) utility, once it's been decided that a retry will happen, and it's about to call `Thread/sleep`.
+The only options for getting feedback are: add logging in Fusebox, or add a callback.
+I've opted for the former.

 ## Acknowledgements
 This library pulls heavily from [Resilience4J](https://resilience4j.readme.io/).
 I owe